ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

     },
   }

-once loaded as a system (a DRSystem object), it will have an initial state, in which the quantity of each species in each cell will be determined based on the species density and the cell volume.
+Once loaded as a system (a DRSystem object), it will has an initial state in which the quantity of each species in each cell is determined based on the species density and the cell volume.

 However, it is also possible to explicitly set the initial state of the system.
-This can be set directly in the JSON/dictionary or done after the system have been loaded.
+This can be done directly in the JSON file/dictionary or with the RDSystem instance.

-To set the state explicitly, one must set the "state" attribute of the system JSON/dictionary, or the state argument of the constructor.
+To set the state explicitly, one must set the *"state"* attribute of the system JSON/dictionary, the *state* argument of the RDSystem constructor or the *state* attribute of the RDSystem object.

+The *"space*" attribute have been left to default in the example above.
+As a consequence, the dimensions of the reaction diffusion space are w=d=h=1 cell.
-We left the space to default, so w=d=h=1. the system state will thus be [quantity of A in cell 0, quantity of B in cell 0]. let us say we initially want 5 nmol of A and 3 nmol of B in the unique cell of the system.
+The system state is thus: [quantity of A in cell 0, quantity of B in cell 0].
+Let us say we initially want 5 nmol of A and 3 nmol of B in the unique cell of the system.

-using the JSON/dict script, it will be :
+Using the JSON/dict script, it will be:

 .. code:: json